3JTechno/Project-1/README.md

 ![screenshot - Moving Shape](https://user-images.githubusercontent.com/39668354/51074683-c1d00480-1679-11e9-86c4-ffaf1dd7d1ed.png)

-3. If a line is completed, it will blink for a short time before being removed from the grid moving down all the other lines above.
+3. If a line is completed, it will blink for a short time before being removed from the grid moving down all the other lines above it.
 The player's score will also be incremented by the number of lines cleared.

 ![screenshot - Clear a Line](https://user-images.githubusercontent.com/39668354/51074691-d57b6b00-1679-11e9-963b-f872b89a736d.png)

-4. If the player's grid is full and shape cannot fall anymore, the game finishes.
-If the player's beats his best score, best score will be updated accordingly.
+4. If the player's grid is full and the shape cannot fall anymore, the game finishes.
+If the player beats his best score, the best score will be updated accordingly.

 ![screenshot - Game Over](https://user-images.githubusercontent.com/39668354/51074696-e330f080-1679-11e9-9788-bc2ae296972a.png)

-5. In two player's mode, each time a player clear a line, a new line will be added at the bottom of the opponent's grid.
+5. In two player's mode, each time a player clears a line, a new broken line will be added at the bottom of the opponent's grid.

 ![screenshot - Adding a line to your opponent](https://user-images.githubusercontent.com/39668354/51074701-f8a61a80-1679-11e9-9da6-6f93546093a0.png)

 ---

-## Grid Solution
+### Grid Solution

 Note: The extracts of code below have for only purpose to ease the understanding of the concepts used.
-They do not reflect precisely the actual code used in this game.
+They in any case do reflect precisely the actual code used in this application.

 The whole grid is composed of 200 of divs flex-wrapped into the main grid body (top-left(0) to bottom-right (199)).

-A filling array is also created to record the stack of bricks created by all the shapes that reached the bottom (0 means no shape).
+A filling array is also created to record the stack of bricks created by all the shapes that reached the bottom.
 ```
-=> grid.divs = [div, div, div, ...]
+=> grid.collection = [div, div, div, ...]
 200
 => grid.filling = [
                    [] first line
                    [] second line